rajesharora27/dap/docs/TAG_IMPLEMENTATION_PLAN.md

 - New "Tags" sheet with all product tags
 - Add "Tags" column to Tasks sheet (comma-separated tag names)

+Modify product export to include:
+- New "Tags" sheet with all product tags
+- Add "Tags" column to Tasks sheet (comma-separated tag names)
+- Extend to include solution tags (e.g., separate sheet or clearly distinguished in task sheet)

 ### Step 15: Update Excel Import

 Modify product import to:
 - Read "Tags" sheet and create ProductTags
 - Parse "Tags" column in Tasks sheet
 - Create TaskTag associations
+- Extend to import solution tags and associations

 ---